 MIC Device Agent will implement both types of Device Memory Objects (Buffer/Image) on top of COI Buffers.

-Read/Write/Copy/Map/Unmap Buffer-related Commands can be mapped to the COI buffer operations.
-COI buffer operations support all features required by the this OpenCL Buffer-related Commands.
+OpenCL Read/Write/Copy/Map/Unmap Buffer/Image Commands will be mapped to the appropriate COI buffer operations.
+COI buffer operations support all features required by this OpenCL Buffer-related Commands.

-Read/Write/Copy Rectangle Buffer Commands will be directly mapped to the relevant COI scatter-gather buffer commands.
+OpenCL Read/Write/Copy/Map/Unmap Rectangle Buffer/Image Commands will be directly mapped to the appropriate COI scatter-gather buffer commands when they will be available.
+Until that all rectangle operations will be emulated by sequence of regular COI buffer operations.

-Migrate Buffer/Image Command is a hint and will be mapped to the COIBufferSetState command.
+OpenCL Migrate Buffer/Image Command (clEnqueueMigrateMemObjects) is a hint and will be mapped to the COIBufferSetState command.

 Command List Behavior